-- International Student Health Insurance is \$270.06 per quarter (3 months) subject to change. - Computer Use Fee of \$4.75 per credit to a maximum of \$57 per quarter (depending on the program). - Additional fees may be charged for a specific class and are listed at the end of the course descriptions in the Quarterly Class Schedule.
+- International Student Health Insurance is \$366.00 per quarter (3 months) subject to change. - Computer Use Fee of \$4.75 per credit to a maximum of \$57 per quarter (depending on the program). - Please see page 16 for other one-time and quarterly fees. - Additional fees may be charged for a specific class and are listed at the end of the course descriptions in the Quarterly Class Schedule.